 In addition to shared hosting, Bluehost now provides a Managed WordPress package with dynamic scalability to keep your site running smoothly even as your visitor numbers grow.
 Prices for these packages begin at $2.95 monthly.

-Can I Cancel Bluehost at Any Time?
+Can I Cancel My Subscription at Any Time?

 Yes, you have the right to cancel at any time.
-There is a 30 day money back guarantee.
+There is a 30-day money-back guarantee.
 However, after the initial 30 days, no money will be refunded.

-Why Use Bluehost For Domain And Web Hosting?
+Why Use Bluehost for Domain and Web Hosting?

 People use Bluehost for their domains and web hosting because of the cheap prices and decent uptime performance.
 Compared with other cheap hosting companies, Bluehost has better performance.

-However, there are some other major drawbacks of Bluehost’s offers such as no backups, low quality support and fewer features due to budget cuts which may mean a different hosting company may be a better solution for you.
+However, there are some other major drawbacks of Bluehost’s offers such as no backups, low-quality support, and fewer features due to budget cuts which may mean a different hosting company may be a better solution for you.